 The ability to discriminate

-The fidelity of the journalistic, political, and academic narrative – considering the duration since the issue first emerged – is nothing short of incredible.
+The fidelity of the journalistic, political, and academic narrative – considering the duration of conflict since the issue first emerged – is nothing short of incredible.
 Especially considering how strong the American influence is on the Philippines otherwise.
 There are even occasional newspaper features about the festivals celebrated by Filipino Muslims, which are factually correct and without any attempt at negative insinuation.

 Of course there is no conflict that does not over time bring bitterness and suspicion between communities at least a little bit, somewhere.
-But in a world where this is promoted, where their allies and primary cultural influencers actively promote hatred and exclusion towards a group that their own inconvenient separatists identify with, the Filipinos’ refusal to give in shows a fineness of discrimination that deserves nothing but respect.
+But in a world where this is actively promoted by their allies and primary cultural influencers, the Filipinos’ refusal to take the bait shows a fineness of discrimination that deserves nothing but respect.

-It is very difficult to find a nation – of any affiliation – that can separate between the actual issues and the ancillary stuff, under lengthy and sustained pressure, especially when it looks advantageous to themselves to exploit the opposite.
+It is very difficult to find a nation – of any affiliation – that can separate between actual issues and the ancillary things, under lengthy and sustained pressure, especially when it seems advantageous to themselves to exploit the opposite attitude.
 Long may they hold, in the face of such an intractable situation.

 The eye of the beholder

 I know this must be incomprehensible to millennials whose entire lives are documented by the selfie.
-Or perhaps they do understand, better than anyone else – that who you think you are relates a great deal to how well you look the part.
+Or perhaps they do understand, better than anyone before them – that who you think you are relates a great deal to how well you can look the part.

 There wasn’t much else to do up on the caldera rim once you’ve seen the lake, and done the ridge.
-So we re-mounted, and rode back down the volcano, back onto the boat, and to my friend waiting on the shore of Tagaytay.
+So we re-mounted our ponies, and rode back down the volcano, back onto the boat, and back to my friend waiting on the shore of Tagaytay.

-It was in one sense, not a very remarkable trip in itself.
-Notwithstanding the unusual emerald lake in the caldera.
+It was in one sense, not a very remarkable trip in itself, notwithstanding the charismatic emerald lake in the caldera.
 It’s not really one of my epic trips, nor an odyssey of discovery.

 But all along the way back, I had many things to reflect on.
 I was glad to have the company of our guide and my friend’s driver.
 It was good to have to push out of myself.
-It was right to trust that I will be among friends.
+It was right to be vulnerable, and trust that I am among friends.

 The trip was remarkable.
-Not because it was an awesome destination.
-But because here I had dared to make some new choices, paving the first blocks of a new courage.
+But not because it was an awesome destination.
+Rather, it was remarkable because here I had dared to make some new choices, paving the first blocks of a new courage.

-For the first attempt my friend and I made to Taal Volcano lake, see The First Taal Expedition: Tagaytay Befogged.
+For the first attempt my friend and I made to Taal Volcano lake, see First Time to Taal: Driving through Fog in Tagaytay.